sy77777en/video_annotation_folk/labels_markdown/cam_motion/camera_centric_movement/down/index.md

 - Is the downward motion of the camera clear in this shot by comparing the start and end of the shot?

-- Is the camera performing a pedestal down movement?
+- Is the camera performing a pedestal down movement relative to its initial position?

 - Is the camera descending with respect to itself?